-Lamination, we love it here at printed.com.
-If you explore the site you'll find it hiding out in the 'finishes' section for almost every product we do, from greetings cards to postcards, and booklets to strut cards.
-And lets not forget the always in demand business card.
+If you explore the site you’ll find it hiding out in the ‘finishes’ section for almost every product we do, from Greetings cards to Postcards, and Booklets to Strut Cards.
+And lets not forget the always in demand Business Card.

-And not only is it virtually everywhere, it also comes in three different varieties with the options of matt, velvet or gloss available for your product-perfecting pleasure.
-But what exactly is it we're on about?
+And not only is it virtually everywhere, it also comes in three different varieties with the options of matt, velvet or gloss available for your print-perfecting pleasure.
+But what exactly is lamination?
 And why is it worth paying that little-bit extra for?

 Well it’s not to be confused with the thick, plastic-ensnared end result of those pouch laminators you might have come across in schools, universities, or any place that likes making its own ID cards or the like.
 This is a far more refined process, one that leaves your chosen paper stock feeling and looking lovely, all while offering an added touch of protection.

 This super-fine plastic coating is bonded with the surface of your prints to give them a scratch-proof, resilient finish, that helps them last longer and stay looking fresh from the press for longer.